Briefing

 OpenHuman: Memory Trees

 OpenHuman's Memory Trees (covered in article 4) take a different route entirely.
 Instead of modelling the user or keeping flat files, they compress a lifetime of digital context into a hierarchical, Obsidian-style Markdown wiki.
-As the OpenHuman repo describes it, the Memory Tree is a hierarchical graph of Markdown files compatible with Obsidian, paired with a local SQLite database, and explicitly inspired by the "LLM wiki" idea Andrej Karpathy floated.
-The Neocortex knowledge base supports up to 1 billion tokens locally, and a Subconscious background loop keeps compressing and reorganising the tree.
+As the OpenHuman repo (opens in a new tab) describes it, the Memory Tree is a hierarchical graph of Markdown files compatible with Obsidian, paired with a local SQLite database, and explicitly inspired by the "LLM wiki" idea Andrej Karpathy floated.
+The Neocortex knowledge base supports up to 1 billion tokens locally (opens in a new tab), and a Subconscious background loop keeps compressing and reorganising the tree.

 The clever bit is the compression hierarchy.
 Recent observations live as detailed leaf nodes.
 Older ones get progressively summarised into branch nodes, which roll up again into trunk documents.
 So a question like "what did I learn about Postgres last year" can traverse the tree efficiently, pulling detailed notes for recent context and summaries for older context.
 That subconscious loop does more than tidy up, too: it reads the tree, spots pending tasks, drafts email replies, summarises Slack threads, and can run on-device.